raulgodii/Portfolio/README.md

 ###

-<p align="left">Here is a personalized template of a portfolio, based on a web designer. <br>It was made like a project class, in order to practice pure HTML and CSS.<br>It has several pages:</p>
+<p align="left">Here is a personalized template with responsive design of a portfolio, based on a web designer. <br>It was made like a project class, in order to practice pure HTML and CSS.<br>It has several pages:</p>

 ###